MilesRoberts/best_in_placeish/README.md

 Params:

-- **object** (Mandatory): The Object parameter represents the object itself you are about to modify
+- **object** (Mandatory): The Object parameter represents the object you are about to modify
 - **field** (Mandatory): The field (passed as symbol) is the attribute of the Object you are going to display/edit.

 Options:

-- **:type** It can be only [:input, :textarea, :select, :checkbox] or if undefined it defaults to :input.
+- **:type** Accepts [:input, :textarea, :select, :checkbox] or if undefined it defaults to :input.
-- **:collection**: In case you are using the :select type then you must specify the collection of values it takes.
-In case you are using the :checkbox type you can specify the two values it can take, or otherwise they will default to Yes and No.
+- **:collection**: In case you are using the :select type then you must specify the collection of values to select from.
+If you are using the :checkbox type you can specify the two values it can take, otherwise it will default to Yes and No.
 - **:path**: URL to which the updating action will be sent.
 If not defined it defaults to the :object path.
 - **:nil**: The nil param defines the content displayed in case no value is defined for that field.
 It can be something like "click me to edit".
-  If not defined it will show *"-"*.
+  If undefined it will show *"-"*.
-- **:activator**: Is the DOM object that can activate the field.
-If not defined the user will making editable by clicking on it.
+- **:activator**: The DOM object that can activate the field.
+If not defined the field will become editable by clicking on it.
 - **:sanitize**: True by default.
 If set to false the input/textarea will accept html tags.
 - **:html_args**: Hash of html arguments, such as maxlength, default-value etc.

-I created a [test_app](https://github.com/bernat/best_in_place/tree/master/test_app) and a running demo in heroku to test the features.
+- **:display_as**: A model method which will be called in order to display this field.

 Examples (code in the views):